apache/celix/documents/intro/README.md

 libstdc++.

 Apache Celix also offers some C++ only libraries and bundles.
-The C++ libraries are also header only, but the C++ bundles contains binaries depending on a C++ compiler / stdlibc++ library.
+The C++ libraries are also header only, but the C++ bundles contains binaries depending on the stdlibc++ library.

 ## Documentation